5 Fundraising Must-Haves For In-Person Events

 Event Communication Touchpoints

 - Announce the event: Tease your event before registration opens to excite supporters.
-Share details of what to expect and let them know you’ll be sharing more soon.
+Share details of what to expect and let them know you’ll be announcing more soon.

 - Open registration: Remind supporters when registration opens, along with any deadlines for registration, including if there are price increases closer to the event.